-In order to enhance participants' success, this module included the previous work of Dweck (2012), Mischel & Staub (1965), and Duckworth (2017) by focusing on growth mindset, perseverance, and grit.
-By introducing participants to these concepts through an experiential learning module, they became more aware of the ability they possess to personally achieve grit.
-Through presenting this module to a wide variety of audiences (undergraduates, graduate students, and professionals) the universalism of the subjects discussed may have positive impact on the personal, academic, and/or professional success of the participants.
-It is imperative that we instill the notion in our students that "Our potential is one thing.
-What we do with it is quite another" (Duckworth, 2016, p.
-14).
-If this can be achieved, students can then begin to take responsibility for their own personal and professional success and development.
+In order to enhance student success, this module included the previous work of Dweck (2012), Mischel & Staub (1965), and Duckworth (2017) and included growth mindset, perseverance, and grit.
+By introducing participants to these concepts through a reflective learning module, students were made aware of the ability they possess to personally enhance their success.
+After presenting this module to a wide variety of audiences (undergraduates, graduate students, and professionals) the authors noted interest in mindset, perseverance, and grit as well as the positive impact on personal, academic, and/or professional success across populations.